kevker22/Java-Projects/README.md

 # Java-Projects
-all my Java Projects I´ve ever done
+some of my own written Java Classes.
+This Repository will be updatet